jme-taylor/rugby_stats_scraper/README.md

 # Rugby Stats Scraper

 I found it hard to find my own source of rugby match results.
 So I decided to make my own scraper to solve that issue and practice a few python/data engineering-y skills at the same time.
+This is no means what I deem a 'finished product' and there's a lot of scope for improvements in at [scoped improvements](#scoped-improvements)

 The main code is python script that can access rugby match data from the web and store it as a CSV on your local machine.
 Currently this only uses ESPN data ([here's](https://www.espn.co.uk/rugby/scoreboard?date=20220917) an example), but I may add more sources as I go on.